chuchuroth/ROS_basics_in_5_days/ros2_ws/presentation.md

-hello everyone, today i am going to share a ros project demo from the course ROS2 Basics in 5 days, this Project is to design a ros package to control the turtlebot robot to do a wall following movement, because I already did the demo for the course ROS Basics in 5 days.
+hello today i am going to share a ros project demo from the course ROS2 Basics in 5 days, because I already did the demo for the course ROS Basics in 5 days.
 I'll skip the Basic ros concepts and the Debugging Tools, and talk mainly About two topics, the laser scan data-analysis Methods, and the Control logic algorithm.

-so first let me record some laser data into rosbag so we can analyse . and let me launch the package. another tip is add a small debug print: for example add a small debug print at startup in both scripts so you always know how your LiDAR scan is being interpreted.
+this Project is to design a ros package to control the turtlebot robot to do a wall following movement, so first let me record some laser data into rosbag so we can analyse . and let me launch the package. another tip is add a small debug print: for example add a small debug print at startup in both scripts so you always know how your LiDAR scan is being interpreted.
 It will log angle_min, angle_max, angle_increment and what direction ray 0 corresponds to.) in scripts so in log output can show where is the problem in details, it#s easier to debug problem one by one, first you need meaningful feedback to see where went wrong